Azure/bicep/docs/tutorial/02-deploying-a-bicep-file.md

 }
 ```

-However, you can deploy this template to any scope with the [correct command](https://docs.microsoft.com/azure/azure-resource-manager/templates/deploy-to-subscription).
-Note that this is a temporary workaround until Bicep has better support for deploying resources to any scope in Azure.
+However, you can deploy templates to any scope by specifying the `targetScope` property.
+See [Deploying modules to a different scope](./05-creating-modules.md#deploying-modules-to-a-different-scope) for details.

 ## Next steps